-True to its family boarding school heritage, Hill provides a second home for our students and faculty.
+True to our family boarding school heritage, Hill provides a second home for our students and faculty.
 Our large dormitories and small boarding houses are at the core of the residential experience and become more than a place where students sleep at the end of a busy day.
 A robust dormitory experience provides students with the opportunity to live alongside friends and faculty members who help them develop lifelong skills to navigate “college, careers, and life.”

 The Hill School has six dormitory complexes of various sizes scattered across its campus.
 At each end of campus is a housing village, which consists of four dormitory "homes" -- Dell Village is at the east end of campus, and Dutch Village is at the west end.
 Third formers (freshmen) traditionally live in these areas; likewise, fourth formers (sophomores) live together in Foster (boys) and Rolfe (girls) to maximize interaction and the ability to form strong friendships with one another during their first years on campus.
-Fifth and sixth form (junior and senior) students live together in Wendell (boys only) and Upper School.
+Fifth and sixth form (junior and senior) students live together in Wendell, Davy Hall, and Upper School.

 Depending on layout and size, each dormitory or hall has two or four prefects, fifth and sixth form students who serve as student-leaders and assist in supervising the dorm.
 Faculty and their families also reside in the dorm.
 In Dell and Dutch Villages, faculty families live in homes attached to the dorm; in all other dorms, faculty reside in apartments on each hall.